RatBodyFormer: Rat Body Surface from Keypoints: Experiments

-\paragraph{D3: All Rats} In this scenario, we train the model using 7, 9, and 11 week-old rats with the manually-annotated and semi-automatically annotated data and evaluate the accuracy on the 5 and 14 week-old rats without markers.
+In this scenario, we train the model using 7, 9, and 11 week-old rats with the manually-annotated and semi-automatically annotated data and evaluate the accuracy on the 5, 7, 9, 11, 14 week-old rats without markers.
 For this, we define ground-truth surface points as the sum of the set of points captured by LiDAR and shape-from-silhouette.
-As many of the LiDAR points have missing values and errors, we add surface points obtained by shape-from-silhouette.
-We optimize individual-dependent parameters $\mathbf{C}$ and $\mathbf{T}$ with the silhouette loss \cref{eq:silhouette_loss}.
+As the LiDAR points have missing values and errors, we add surface points obtained by shape-from-silhouette.
+We optimize individual-dependent parameters $\mathbf{C}$ and $\mathbf{T}$ with the silhouette loss and the position consistency loss for 5 and 14 week-old rats.
 We obtain the mask images with SAM~\cite{SAM, SAM2}.
-The average estimation errors for 5 and 14 week-old rats are 3.98 mm and 6.39 mm, respectively.
-Note that we calculate only the dorsal side surface points because the ventral side sometimes occluded.
-Our model can estimate any shape of rat even if individuals not included in the training data. \cref{fig:eval_all} shows the estimated body surface points.
+The average estimation errors for 5 and 14 week-old rats are 1.80 mm and 2.40 mm, respectively.
+On the other hand, the average estimation errors for 7, 9, and 11 week-old rats are 2.69 mm, 1.97 mm, and 2.43 mm, respectively.
+Note that we calculate only the dorsal surface points because the ventral side is sometimes occluded.
+Even for individuals with body shapes not included in the training data, RatBodyFormer can estimate the body surface with an error comparable to that of individuals with body shapes present in the training data. \cref{fig:eval_all} shows the estimated body surface points.
 The results show that RatBodyFormer can be applied to a variety of rats ranging from 5 to 14 week-olds.
 This covers the age range typically used in biomedical and neuroscientific experiments.